mj305/RandomQuoteApp/README.md

-# Link Shortener  -  React App
+# Random Quote Generator  -  React App

 -This is a super cool Random Quote Generator App!